-Attending Physician - This is your surgeon who will be primarily responsible for your care during your hospital stay.
+Attending physician - This is your surgeon who will be primarily responsible for your care during your hospital stay.
 He/she will work with the following professionals to provide comprehensive and coordinated care.

-- Fellows Doctors who have completed residency training in orthopedic surgery and are specializing in joint replacement surgery - Residents Doctors who are training to be orthopedic surgeons - Physician Assistants (PA) Clinicians with specialized training who may assist your surgeon in the operating room and help care for you in the hospital - Nurse Practitioners (NP) Nurses with advanced training who may assist your surgeon in the operating room, during your hospital stay, and at follow-up appointments
+- Fellows Doctors who have completed residency training in orthopedic surgery and are specializing in joint replacement surgery - Residents Doctors who are training to be orthopedic surgeons - Physician Assistants (PA) Clinicians with specialized training who may assist your surgeon in the operating room help care for you in the hospital and at follow-up appointments - Nurse Practitioners (NP) Nurses with advanced training who may assist your surgeon in the operating room, during your hospital stay, and at follow-up appointments